Without exception, the sale of a business from one owner to another is a complicated process in California.

 In simple terms, the difficulties for each party touch the ‘head’ and the ‘heart.’

-For the seller, normally their greatest challenge is their ‘heart.’
+For the Seller, their most significant challenge is often their ‘heart.’
 They have been thinking and talking to their loved ones to decide if the time is right to sell their business.
-To help make this decision they look at their personal finances, the headaches they deal with each day, the new and upcoming headaches they see, and if they wish to deal with them.
-If the answer is no and they decide it’s best to sell the business, they have to start a process that may or may not have an ending that will work for them.
-Once they start that process, it’s very hard to deviate from it as there are many things in play.
+To help make this decision, they consider their finances, the daily headaches they face, and the new and upcoming challenges they anticipate.
+They also evaluate whether they are willing to deal with them.

 The transition is the key factor in the future success of the business

-What’s the role of the seller after the sale closes?
+What’s the role of the Seller after the sale closes?

 However, there are some things to consider.

-The more the business relies on the seller centralizing any and all decision-making and then micro-managing to ensure the end result meets their needs the longer the buyer will need them to stay on.
+The more the business relies on the Seller centralizing any decision-making, the longer the Buyer will need them to stay on.
+Moreover, if the Seller micro-manages to ensure the result meets their needs, it increases reliance.

 Critical piece of a successful transition